akassectakc-a11y/AKC-COIN/TASK-EXECUTION-NANO-STEP4.md

 ## 🎯 Overview

-AINOVA Key Coin (AKC) is a BEP-20 utility token on Binance Smart Chain.
+AKASSECT (AKC) is a BEP-20 utility token on Binance Smart Chain.

 ### Key Features